Skyost/DartRelease/README.md

 It takes care of :

-* Reading the pubspec.yaml file to find the current version.
+* Reading the _pubspec.yaml_ file to find the current version.
 * Finding the changes since the last `release` run.
 * Bumping the version and the version code, marking breaking changes.
-* Writing the changes in the CHANGELOG.md file.
+* Writing the changes in the _CHANGELOG.md_ file.
-* Updating both pubspec.yaml and snap/snapcraft.yaml files.
+* Updating both _pubspec.yaml_ and _snap/snapcraft.yaml_ files.
 * Committing and pushing the changes.
 * Creating a Github release, or just a tag if the previous step has failed.
-* Publishing the [pub.dev](https://pub.dev) package, if no `publish_to: none` is specified in the pubspec.yaml file.
+* Publishing the [pub.dev](https://pub.dev) package, if no `publish_to: none` is specified in the _pubspec.yaml_ file.

 Also : almost everything is configurable.

+> [!WARNING]
+> Currently, `release` has only been tested on Windows.
+Feel free to test it on other platforms
+> and to give your feedback !

 ## Getting started